Azure Key Vault Developer's Guide

 - Your application can use keys for signing and encryption yet keeps the key management external from your application, allowing your solution to be suitable as a geographically distributed app.

-- As of the September 2016 release of Key Vault, your applications can now use Key Vault certificates.
+- As of the September 2016 release of Key Vault, your applications can now manage Key Vault certificates.
 For more information, see About keys, secrets, and certificates.

 For more general information on Azure Key Vault, see What is Key Vault.

-For this preview version of Azure Key Vault only the soft-delete feature is in preview.
-Azure Key Vault, as a whole, is a full production service.
+For this update of Azure Key Vault only the Storage Account Keys feature is in preview.

-For more information on the new soft-delete feature, see Azure Key Vault soft delete overview.
+For more information on the new Storage Account Keys feature, see Azure Key Vault storage account keys overview.

 This video shows you how to create your own key vault and how to use it from the 'Hello Key Vault' sample application.